Meritas-V/Claude-UI-Customization-App/README.md

 # Claude Theme Editor

+#IMPORTANT: MAY 18TH IS THE DAY THIS GOT 'NUKED'
+#WILL TRY TO FIX IT
+#YOU'VE BEEN WARNED

 An unofficial desktop tool for customizing the visual appearance of the Claude desktop app — colors, backgrounds, opacity, images, all with a live preview.
 Built by **Meritas**.

 > ⚠️ **This tool modifies Claude's internal application files.
 Read the disclaimer section before using it.**